-Prerequisite: Spanish III - Teacher's Recommendation Student will continue to develop their linguistic skills with the aim of communicating to a higher level of competence.
-Throughout the course, students will examine a wide range of both in speaking and writing.
-Students develop the aspects of societies where Spanish is spoken and they will be expected to research and report on these topics.
+Prerequisite: Spanish III - Teacher's Recommendation Student will continue to develop their linguistic skills with the Recommendation aim of communicating to a higher level of competence.
+Throughout the course, students will examine a wide range of that enable effective communication both in speaking and aspects of societies where Spanish is spoken and they will be expected to research and report on these topics.
 Students will develop their ability to understand and work with literary texts, newspaper articles and other authentic materials.